schulterklopfer/bitcoind_tor_eps_docker/README.md

 ./start.sh
 ```

-Note the everything the setup needs to store will be stored inside the volumes folder.
+Note the everything which needs to store will be stored inside the volumes folder.
 Exiting blockchain data can be copied into `volumes/bitcoind`.

 To stop everything cd to bitcoind_tor_eps_docker and issue the following command: